-- (i) facility/infrastructure concept development; - (ii) project development; - (iii) project construction/acquisition; - (iv) facility/infrastructure operation; and - (v) facility/infrastructure renewal, upgrade or phase-out/termination.
+- (i) facility/infrastructure concept development,

+- (ii) project development,

+- (iii) project construction/acquisition,

+- (iv) facility/infrastructure operation,

+- (v) facility/infrastructure renewal, upgrade, or phaseout/termination.

-(Points at which there may be departure from the MREFC process outlined here should be identified early in the project development through an NSF Internal Management Plan, described below on page 10 and in further detail in the module referenced on page 48.)
+(Points at which there may be departure from the MREFC process outlined here should be identified early in the project development through an NSF Internal Management Plan, described below on page 13.)

 Each life-cycle stage entails different actions appropriate to the development of the project, the review and approval needed to obtain NSF funding, and the development of NSF budgets to support these activities.
-Entry and exit from each stage are clearly defined, including required documents and deliverables.
+Entry and exit from each stage are clearly defined including required documents and deliverables.

-In the early stages of a project, there should be sufficient investment so that the project is well defined when proposed by the originating organization(s) for construction funding.
-Careful planning minimizes the risk of significant alterations to the initial budget, scope, and schedule after the NSB approves the project for inclusion in a future NSF budget request.
+In the early stages of a project, there should be sufficient investment so that the project is well defined when proposed by NSF for construction funding.
+Careful planning minimizes the risk of significant alterations to the initial budget, scope, and schedule after the National Science Board (NSB or "Board") approves the project for inclusion in a future NSF budget request.

-As in all NSF endeavors, inquiry begins with the research communities, whose members alert NSF program staff to the most promising and exciting questions and the tools or facilities needed to explore them.
+As in all NSF endeavors, inquiry begins with the research communities, whose members alert NSF program staff to the most promising and exciting questions and the most important equipment needed to explore them.

 NSF POs, who work closely with those communities, should be attentive to the emergence of breakthrough concepts and actively encourage discussion and planning.
-In addition, NSF uses National Academies' studies, community workshop reports, professional society activities, directorate advisory committees, and many other methods, to identify opportunities and ensure continuous community input.
+In addition, NSF uses National Academies' studies, community workshop reports, professional society activities, Directorate advisory committees and many other methods to identify opportunities and ensure continuous community input.